-Requested skills are the auxiliary skills that the agents must possess in order to handle chats arriving through this scenario entry.
+Requested skills are the auxiliary skills and language skills that the agents must possess in order to handle chats arriving through this scenario entry.
 This field is optional.
 See the corresponding description for the Dial-in scenario entries for more information.

 A parameter expected is the parameter that may be expected by the scenario in session requests coming from the mobile applications (e.g., customer’s name).
 Such parameters are optional.
 They may be used, for example, to look for the most qualified agents to handle the requested chat sessions and/or to display user information for the agents.
 For more information, see section Expected parameters of the Mobile/Web API Specification.

 To define a new parameter, click add, select the parameter type, and specify its name.
 To edit or remove existing parameters, hover over their names.